ccoskrnl/ccoskrnl/README.md

 # ccoskrnl

 ccos is a hobby 64-bit operating system.
 I'm writing it on x86, because I like sadness and misery.
 I do not possess extensive expertise, and I am not a expert in OS design so it may contains numerous bugs.
-Actually, many of the design concepts I have implemented are inspired by Windows NT such as ccldr(OS Loader for ccos) and dynamic memory manager and so on.
+Or, more accurately, I'm still a beginner for operating system design.
+Many of the design concepts I have implemented are inspired by Windows NT such as ccldr(OS Loader for ccos) and dynamic memory manager and so on.
 WRK(Windows Research Kernel) is an extremely excellent project suitable for those who wish to delve deeper in OS design.

+There's plenty more courses that I need to learn in the comming months.
+I will not maintain the project frequently.

 ## Features